jnjnnjzch/kiana_aligner/README.md

   <img src="assets/Kiana_logo.png" alt="Kiana Logo" width="200">
 </p>

-> **Note for PyPI Admins:** This project is intended for an international audience and a full English README is in progress.
+> This project is intended for an international audience and a full English README is in progress.

 ### Project Summary
 KIANA is a Python toolkit designed for neural data alignment in neuroscience research.
 It provides tools for processing and aligning time-series data from various sources, such as electrophysiology (e.g., spike trains) and imaging (e.g., fMRI), to experimental events or stimuli.